 https://youtu.be/FkDxW8CdFkY

 Four Seasons Resort Wedding Chapel is located in the resort community of Ko’olina in Kapolei.
 There is a lush tropical garden on the grounds in front of the chapel with a koi pond and bridges.
 This is a beautiful spot for taking photos!
 The chapel is air conditioned and can seat up to 50 guests and has a beautiful view of the ocean.
 There are several restaurants that you can have a reception at and private rooms if you want to hire a catered reception.
+My rate is $200.

 https://youtu.be/u0ULb-MS5hE